rezziemaven/clare/README.md

 # Clare

-Welcome to **Clare**, an app that sets a reminder in your calendar to clear time for rest before your next menstrual cycle is due.
+Welcome to **Clare**, a web app that sets a reminder in your calendar to clear time for rest before your next menstrual cycle is due.